 The National Zoological Park or the Delhi Zoo is a nature reservation site which is located near the Old Fort at Delhi across an area of 214 acres.
 The zoo has around 1350 animals covering an average of 130 species of animals and birds around the world.

-The wildlife here includes chimpanzee, spider monkey, African wild buffalo, Gir lion, macaque, banteng, axis deer, fallow deer and peafowl among other animals, birds and water animals.
+The wildlife here include chimpanzee, spider monkey, African wild buffalo, Gir lion, macaque, banteng, axis deer, fallow deer and peafowl amongst other animals, birds and water animals.
 There is an underground Reptile Home Complex within the park which has a huge collection of snakes and reptiles.

 The zoo also joins the Central Zoo Authority for the preservation programs of royal Bengal tiger, Indian rhinoceros, swamp deer, Asiatic lion, brow-antlered deer and the red junglefowl.

 The zoo is open on all days except Fridays.
 During summers it is open from 8.30 am to 5.30 pm and during winters from 9.30 am to 4.30 pm.
 The entry fee for an Indian is Rs 5 and Rs 100 for a foreigner.
 The zoo also has a cafeteria for refreshments and an open-roofed mobile van to take a tour of the park at affordable rates.